-"Starting Point" debut is a clear illustration marking the direction of Samir Zarif's musical development.
-Although many of the tracks on the album truly have the mark of a well-versed jazz musician.
-But what's more clear is the influences the go beyond the originated genre that make it unique and relevant.
+Recorded in 2009 and released in 2010, "Starting Point" is a clear illustration marking the direction of Samir Zarif's musical development.
+Although many of the tracks on the album truly have the mark of a well-versed jazz musician, what's more clear is the influences that go beyond the originated genre that make it unique and relevant.
 In compositions like "Dancing in A Garden..." there is a definite rock influence reflective of 90's bands like Red Hot Chili Peppers.
 And, "Fear & Deception" swing back and forth between a hip-hop influence and free jazz.
-It is a departure from the normal expectations of what is considered jazz but simultaneously reflective of exactly what the traditions of jazz have always been.
+It is a departure from the normal expectations of what is considered jazz but simultaneously reflective of exactly what the traditions of jazz have always embodied.
 Therefore, Zarif has coined the name "Jazz Alternative" to describe his music and equally his band name as the Samir Zarif Jazz Alternative.

-Well into an established career as a saxophonist, Zarif also began to gain prestige as a music producer and DJ.
+Well into an established career as a saxophonist, Zarif felt a need to explore music beyond jazz music, understanding both the strength of having a background in improvised music as well as the limitations of solely understanding the genre from one viewpoint.
+This was a deep desire well before the release of "Starting Point" as indicated but only fully came to fruition afterwards.
 In 2009, he was commissioned to film-score a collection of short films by Donna Cameron, a noted trans-media artist, who later debuted their works at the Museum of Modern Art.
 The project ignited Zarif's passion for electronic music, seeing a new spectrum of possibilities toward his love of composition and scoring.
-Soon after, Samir Zarif began working together with Brian Lindgren (electronic producer), eventually forming their electronic duo, Pax Humana in 2011.
-Since Pax Humana’s inception Lindgren & Zarif have collaborated with a number of talented artists such as Sonia Choi, Maria Neckam (aka Milan), Sumiko Yamazaki and Dylan Golden.
-They have also performed/DJ’ed at notable venues such as Webster Hall (New York City) & Verboten (Brooklyn).
-Pax Humana has scored music for short films and commercials working for notable companies and organizations such as Seismic Software, Big Object Studios, Muh-Tay-Zik-Hof-Fer, Brian Reed LLC and Estee Lauder.
-In 2014 the electronic duo, began work with the startup company, Thankyousomuch, a new music imprint dedicated to promoting artists for peace and creating cultural products of the highest value.
+Soon after, Samir Zarif began working together with Brian Lindgren (electronic producer), eventually forming the electronic music production duo, Pax Humana in 2011.
+Since, Pax Humana have grown to both collaborating with independent artist throughout the world to their work as film & commercial soundtracking and have performed at notable venues such as Webster Hall (New York City) & Verboten (Brooklyn).